- Safety Sammy, period.

-Random Senator #1: This is the most embarrassing thing I've ever seen the President do!Random Senator #2: Oh... newcomer, eh?
+Random Senator #1: This is the most embarrassing thing I've ever seen a President do!Random Senator #2: Oh, you're new here, eh?

 - Some of the jokes in the background are chuckle-worthy, such as a tour bus saying "Willie Nelson Medicare Tour" in "Hotel CatDog."